This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - In April 2016, the IAA rejected the purchase of Click to Eat Ltd by Zap Group Ltd, operators of online services for restaurants and their customers.
 The IAA established that the parties to the merger have significant market shares in a non-competitive relevant market which has barriers to entry and expansion.

 Monopoly control regime

 According to section 26(a) of the Law, the concentration of more than half of the total supply or acquisition of an asset, or more than half of the total provision or acquisition of a service, in the hands of one person shall be deemed a monopoly.

-Under the current regime, the declaration of a monopoly by the General Director is of declaratory validity only, meaning that a monopoly is a matter of ‘status’.
-Therefore, the obligations and limitations applied to a monopoly owner exist regardless of the general director’s declaration or lack thereof.
+Under the current regime, the declaration of a monopoly by the director general is of declaratory validity only, meaning that a monopoly is a matter of ‘status'.
+Therefore, the obligations and limitations applied to a monopoly owner exist regardless of the director general's declaration or lack thereof.

 In general, a status of monopoly is not prohibited.
 Nonetheless, monopolists must abide by several strict standards of conduct: